The Definitive Guide to Org Charts

 Org chart research, by definition, is labor-intensive.
 It also takes investigative research expertise.
 Consequently, if you want to build it, your internal team will need to have the necessary research abilities, the tools, and the time to gather the information.
 After they develop the data, you’ll need a software program or cloud solution to transform your data into a chart.
 What follows is a list of org chart solutions that transform the raw data into a graphical depiction of the org chart hierarchy.
 In other words, the org chart software and cloud solutions are empty vessels.
 Someone has to generate the data — do the actual org chart research

-Insperity’s OrgPlus enables users to create org charts in Powerpoint, Adobe Acrobat, as well as in HTML format for an internal website.
-Like most of the solutions mentioned here, OrgPlus can build the organizational chart automatically.
-All you need to do import a spreadsheet of employees that includes a column for the direct superiors of each person in the chart.
-The only person that typically does not have a designed direct superior is the CEO.
+Insperity’s OrgPlus enables users to create org charts in multiple formats and in online.
+OrgPlus can build the organizational chart automatically.
+Simply import a spreadsheet of employees with a column for the direct superiors of each person in the chart.
 OrgPlus also allows users to customize the format and look of the chart as well as determine what fields are displayed.

 Microsoft Visio is another software program that can be used to build org charts.
 In fact, Microsoft has a “Create an Organizational Chart” video that shows you how to do it.
-While you also can use PowerPoint to build org charts, Visio makes it easier.
-Although you can manually create the org chart using different shapes in the Shapes pane, Visio provides an automated way of importing information about a target company from an external source.
-For example, when you have the data ready to go in a spreadsheet, Visio builds the org chart for you with a simple import.
+While you also can use PowerPoint to build org charts, Visio makes it much easier.
+It enables you to import information from an Excel spreadsheet or other data sources and Visio builds the org chart for you.

 While there are plenty of software programs that will help you display data in the form of an org chart after the research is complete, you still need the data — at a minimum, the name, title, company, and direct superior — to populate the org chart.
 So if your team lacks the time, resources, and/or expertise to develop the reporting relationship intelligence, you’ll likely need to turn to an organizational chart research firm like Intellerati to conduct the original research for you.

 If you have decided you don’t want to build the target company org chart yourself, you likely will need to buy the research from an org chart research firm.
-To select the right firm for your needs, it helps to determine whether the research firm’s offerings align with your preferences
+To select the right firm for your needs, determine whether the research firm’s offerings align with your preferences

 Organizational chart research firm types